 Resources and Events

 Sponsored by our ecospirituality committee, this series is an opportunity to explore FSPA's commitment to ecological education, one of the seven Laudato Si' goals and A Revolution of Goodness proclamation made to stretch us to be people of encounter who stand with all suffering in our Earth Community.
-Each Lunch & Learn, presented the second Tuesday of each month throughout 2021, will feature new topics of ecological advocacy presented by speakers who will inspire us to care for all of creation.
-Watch for information about upcoming sessions, and visit fspa.org/EcoAction to enjoy the first five offerings of the series.
+Each Lunch & Learn, presented the second Tuesday of each month throughout 2021, will feature new topics of ecological advocacy, presented by speakers who will inspire us to care for all of creation.
+Watch for information about upcoming sessions and enjoy all past recorded presentations below.

 Explore "The Glory of Birds," the fifth offering of FSPA's Eco in Action Lunch & Learn series that was offered on May 11.
 Presenters Therese Cummiskey and Diane Porter of Jefferson County, Iowa, give us a bird's-eye view of the amazing beauty and diversity of birds — God's great creations — including some of the birds that we can enjoy right outside our windows.